-“Okay, Bill, I’ve been feeling depressed.
-Now, I don’t expect a new and exciting antidepressant to hit pharmacy shelves tomorrow, but is anything in the pipeline?”
+“Okay, I’m depressed.
+And I can’t find an antidepressant that works.
+I don’t expect something new and exciting to hit pharmacy shelves tomorrow, but is anything at least in the pipeline?”

-Being an emotional/mental health clinician – more importantly, an anxiety/mood disorder vet – I’ve never had an issue with someone who endures a mood or anxiety disorder using certain psychotropic medications.
-‘Course, psychotherapy and spirituality are super-important recovery tools that need to be utilized if one elects to go the meds route.
+Being an emotional/mental health professional – more importantly an anxiety/mood disorder vet – I’ve never had an issue with psychotropic medications, as long as there’s a good match between condition and med.
+Still, psychotherapy and spirituality are important recovery tools that need to be utilized even if one elects to go the meds route.

-I’m frequently asked if I know of any new developments in the arena of medications for the mood and anxiety disorders.
-And so I try to stay up-to-date.
+I’m frequently asked if I know of any meds in development addressing the mood and anxiety disorders.
+So I try to stay up-to-date.

 Recently I found something I believe you’ll find interesting and encouraging.

-Alkermes Pharmaceuticals (Dubin, Ireland) has come up with an investigational drug they’re calling ALKS 5461.
+Alkermes (Dublin, Ireland) has come up with an investigational drug they’re calling ALKS 5461.
 Sounds so “hush-hush,” don’t you think?

-Incidentally, Alkermes Pharmaceuticals is the same corporation that developed and markets Vivitrol.
-It’s the injectable form of naltrexone, which can remove the “buzz-factor” from using alcohol and other substances.
+Incidentally, Alkermes is the same corporation that developed and markets Vivitrol.
+It’s the injectable form of naltrexone, primarily used to manage alcohol and opioid dependence.

 Do I have your attention?

-Well, ALKS 5461 is actually a two molecule combo.
+ALKS 5461 is actually a two molecule combo.
 Molecule number one is buprenorphine.
 Heard of it?
-Wouldn’t be surprised.
-It’s the semi-synthetic opioid that’s used to treat opioid addiction, as well as moderate acute and chronic pain in non-opioid-tolerant individuals.
+It’s a semi-synthetic opioid that’s used to treat opioid addiction, as well as moderate acute and chronic pain in non-opioid-tolerant individuals.

-It’s an active ingredient in the medications Suboxone (with naloxone) and the transdermal patch Butrans.
-By the way, buprenorphine’s analgesic effect is some 25 to 40 times more potent than morphine.
+Maybe you know this, but it’s an active ingredient in the medications Suboxone (with naloxone) and the transdermal patch Butrans.

-ALKS 33 acts as a barrier to the binding of buprenorphine to the receptors that make us feel euphoric.
+ALKS 33, an opioid antagonist, acts as a barrier to the binding of buprenorphine to the receptors that make us feel euphoric.
 It’s those very receptors that are responsible for the craving of opiates.

 Do you see how ALKS 5461 is put together?
-Part of it’s about the “buzz” generated by buprenorphine.
+Part of it’s about the “antidepressant effects” generated by buprenorphine.
 And the checks-and-balances are provided by ALKS 33.

 So why is everyone getting so excited about ALKS 5461 – an investigational drug?
 Well, it brought quick relief to all 32 major depressive disordered participants in a blind, placebo controlled study (participants didn’t know if they were taking ALKS 5461 or the infamous sugar-pill).

-What’s more, all 32 participants had zippo luck with the antidepressants fluoxetine (Prozac) or venlafaxine (Effexor).
+What’s more, all 32 participants had zippo luck with fluoxetine (Prozac) or venlafaxine (Effexor).

-It seems we’ve established the fact that ALKS 5461 is a potentially game-changing drug for the treatment of depression and anxiety.
+It seems we’ve established the fact that ALKS 5461 is a potentially game-changing drug for the treatment of depression.
 Okay, great – how long before we see it on pharmacy shelves?

 Fact is, we may not.
 I mean, Alkermes could pull the plug on it anytime if it’s not living up to expectations during the FDA approval process.
 For now, however, ALKS 5461 is in Phase 2 clinical trials.
 Um, but it could take seven years before it’s approved.